-The PBGC has determined, in consultation with the Office of Management and Budget, that this proposed rule is not a "significant regulatory action" under Executive Order 12866.
+The PBGC has determined, in consultation with the Office of Management and Budget, that this final rule is not a "significant regulatory action" under Executive Order 12866.

-We certify under section 605(b) of the Regulatory Flexibility Act that the proposed rule will not have a significant economic impact on a substantial number of small entities.
-The proposed rule does not affect the underlying requirements (e.g., to file a submission with us, provide an issuance to a third party, or retain records) to which the proposed rules would apply.
-Nor does the final rule require any plan or other entity to make use of electronic media for either disclosure or recordkeeping purposes or to change the method it currently uses.
-Entities may avoid both any marginal cost and any beneficial impacts by simply retaining their existing paper-based or electronic methods of compliance with disclosure requirements or existing paper-based methods of compliance with recordkeeping requirements.
-(For those entities that already use electronic media for recordkeeping purposes, any expense associated with conforming their procedures to the minimum standards in this proposal would be marginal.)
-We do not expect the economic impact (if any) associated with the proposed changes to be significant for entities of any size, and therefore certify that the proposed rule would not have a significant economic impact on a substantial number of small entities.
-Accordingly, sections 603 and 604 of the Regulatory Flexibility Act do not apply.
+We certify under section 605(b) of the Regulatory Flexibility Act that this final rule will not have a significant economic impact on a substantial number of small entities.
+The final rule does not affect the underlying requirements (e.g., to file a submission with us, provide an issuance to a third party, or retain records) to which the rule applies.
+Nor does this final rule require any plan or other entity to make use of electronic media for either disclosure or recordkeeping purposes or to change the method it currently uses.
+Entities may avoid both any marginal cost and any beneficial impacts by simply retaining their existing paperbased or electronic methods of compliance with disclosure requirements or existing paper-based methods of compliance with recordkeeping requirements.
+(For those entities that already use electronic media for recordkeeping purposes, any expense associated with conforming their procedures to the minimum standards in this final rule will be marginal.)
+We do not expect the economic impact (if any) associated with the changes to be significant for entities of any size, and therefore certify that this final rule does not have a significant economic impact on a substantial number of small entities.
+Accordingly, sections 603 and 604 of the Regulatory Flexibility Act do not